When Cerebral Palsy Is Caused By Malpractice During Childbirth

 Effects of cerebral palsy may include:

-At Meyers Evans Lupetin & Unatin our lawyers offer a free case evaluation for anyone who needs to determine if they have a legitimate birth injury claim.
+At Meyers Evans Lupetin & Unatin our birth injury lawyers offer a free case evaluation for anyone who needs to determine if they have a birth injury claim.
 If you have questions about cerebral palsy caused by medical negligence or malpractice, we urge you to call or visit our downtown Pittsburgh office.
 If you are physically unable to reach us, we will gladly arrange to come to you.
 The law offices of Meyers Evans Lupetin & Unatin are located in downtown Pittsburgh and are licensed to help victims of medical malpractice throughout the state of Pennsylvania.